joshmsmith/temporal-multi-agent-order-repair/README.md

 #todo talk about the ingredients (detect, analyze, Action, Report)
 #todo talk about the styles: single activity, multiple activities, proactive/scheduled, proactive/looping, supervised

+#TODO: explain automation agents vs conversational (assistive) agents, and how they can be used together

 ### What's Cool About This:
 #todo talk about long running interactive agents, proactive agents, self-repairing workflows